Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 ![TM Permissions][]

 **Mapping permissions** - Allows you to require that a mapper is at the proper level to map on the project (Metadata screen above).
 Mapper levels can be set manually, but are automatically applied based on total changesets.
+You may also require a mapper to be part of a team.
+Teams can be selected below

-**Validation permissions** - This allows you to require that people performing validation have been evaluated to be qualified validators.
-It is a peer review process to designate someone a Validator, Project Managers and existing Validators can mark any user as a qualified Validator.
+**Validation permissions** - Allows you to require that a mapper is at the proper level to validate on the project (Metadata screen above).
+Mapper levels can be set manually, but are automatically applied based on total changesets.
+You may also require a validator to be part of a team.
+Teams can be selected below

-**Organization** -
+**Organization** - The organization whose project managers should have administrative permissions for this project.
+The organization must have been previously registered with the Tasking Manager.

-**Teams** -
+**Teams** - Select teams for mapping and validation.
+If you do so then you can restrict mapping and/or validation to team members using the controls above.
+You may select several teams for each role.
+Select a team, select a role and press 'Add'.
+Once you added a team you may edit its role or delete the assignment.

-**Privacy** - This restricts access to the project to a list of users.
-Users must have logged into the Tasking Manager at least once before they can be added to a project.
+**Privacy** - This restricts access to the project to those users who are part of the team to which the project belongs.

 ### Settings